UP | HOME

 • an automaton is strong if it contains at least one strong SCC.

 This classification is used to fill the terminal_aut, weak_aut, strong_aut columns with Boolean values (still only if option --strength is passed).
 Only one of these should contain 1.
 We usually prefer terminal automata over weak automata, and weak automata over strong automata, because the emptiness check of terminal (and weak) automata is easier.
-When working with alternating automata, all those strength-related columns will be empty, because the routines used to compute those statistic do not yet support universal edges.
+When working with alternating automata, all those strength-related columns will be empty, because the routines used to compute those statistics do not yet support universal edges.

 nondetstates counts the number of non-deterministic states in the automaton. nondeterministic is a Boolean value indicating if the automaton is not deterministic.
 For instance in the previous picture showing two automata for a U b, the first automaton is deterministic (these two fields will contain 0), while the second automaton contain a nondeterministic state (state A2 has two possible successors for the assignment \(ab\)) and is therefore not deterministic.